microblog-pub/microblog.pub.old/README.md

     - EXIF metadata (like GPS location) are stripped before storage
     - Every media is proxied through the server
     - Strict access control for your outbox enforced via HTTP signature
- - **No** Javascript
+ - **Little** Javascript
     - The UI is pure HTML/CSS
-    - Except tiny bits of hand-written JS in the note composer to insert emoji and add alt text to images
+    - Except for tiny bits of hand-written JS in the note composer to insert emoji and add alt text to images
  - IndieWeb citizen
     - [IndieAuth](https://www.w3.org/TR/indieauth/) support (OAuth2 extension)
     - [Microformats](http://microformats.org/wiki/Main_Page) everywhere